Browse and view photos in Photos on Mac

 Make a photo a favorite: Click the Favorite button in the toolbar.
 The photo appears in the Favorites album.

 View related photos: Scroll down to Related to see similar photos from different times at that location.
 Double-click the group of related photos to see them.
-(Some photos may not have related photos.)

 Play Live Photos